 Per meeting, you can assign a password, up to 10 numerals, letters or a mix of both.
 Here’s what the password field looks like when scheduling a new meeting from the Zoom client:

 For phone participants, the phone number password will be a numeric-only, Zoom-generated password that cannot be changed.
 The Zoom-generated invite will look something like this.
 NOTE: If you had scheduled a meeting prior to July 18, 2020, and the meeting will have phone participants, you will have to send out an updated meeting invitation which will include the dial-in password.

 In-meeting security controls:

-Zoom has recently introduced a security button to enable a host to secure the meeting as it is taking place.
+Zoom has recently introduced The Security button, which is viewable by the host while the meeting is occurring an enables the host to secure the meeting as it is taking place.
 Read more in this Zoom article.
 NOTE: To use this feature, you must have the latest version of the Zoom client.
 Learn more in this article.